 Link to my Wants and Trades list

-But remember - punk was never going to change the
+Punk was never going to change the world, (well, not yet

-struggle to argue that it really changed much else.
-But that didn't stop a whole host of bands
+struggle to argue that it has really changed much else.
+But, to

-History has shown that it's the bands who produced real quality music who have
+that it's the bands who produced real quality music

 Moving on, I must admit I find it all a bit ironic that the original DIY don't give a damn about tomorrow 'music revolution' is now just another collectable commodity like stamps or coins.How fucking depressed must all the bands like Crass be, with all their 'Pay No More Than £2.99' good intentions, that their albums are now changing hands for many times more than that ????

-about 'collections' and 'collectors', except that they were probably old
+'collectors', except that they were probably old men with

 beards, but here we are forty years later, and suddenly punk